jawordpressorg/core-handbook/core/contribute.md

 ## Committers

-Alert:  This section needs to be expanded.
+ This section needs to be expanded.
 Perhaps we should also include a link to [Nacin’s post](https://nacin.com/2014/02/07/how-wordpress-chooses-committers/).

 Committers are a type of WordPress contributor who has earned the trust of the community and been given the keys to “commit” code to WordPress core.
 Committers use their judgement to commit their own code as well as code from other contributors.